Yukana

 Yukana Nogami (野上 ゆかな, Nogami Yukana), who goes by her mononymous stage name Yukana (ゆかな), is a Japanese voice actress and singer affiliated with Sigma Seven.
 Her major roles include Yuri Tanima in Wedding Peach, Meiling Li in Cardcaptor Sakura, Tessa in Full Metal Panic!, Honoka Yukishiro (Cure White) in Futari wa Pretty Cure, Ulrike in Kyo Kara Maoh!, Yumiko Tomi in Fafner in the Azure, C.C. in Code Geass, Cecilia Alcott in Infinite Stratos, and Kale in Dragon Ball Super.
-In tokusatsu, she voices Mezool in Kamen Rider OOO.
-In video games, she is the voice of Asahi Takashima in Money Idol Exchanger, Tear Grants in Tales of the Abyss, Ai Nanasaki in Amagami SS, Niyon in Granblue Fantasy, Dusk (Xi) in Arknights, and Zhiming: Ethereal Enigma in Aether Gazer.
+In tokusatsu, she voices Mezool in Kamen Rider OOO and Tega June in No.1 Sentai Gozyuger.
+In video games, she is the voice of Asahi Takashima in Money Idol Exchanger, Tear Grants in Tales of the Abyss, Ai Nanasaki in Amagami SS, Niyon in Granblue Fantasy, Dusk (Xi) in Arknights and Zhiming: Ethereal Enigma in Aether Gazer.

 Biography

-During her childhood, Yukana was an ill girl who wasn’t expected to live past the age of 20.
+During her childhood, Yukana was an ill girl who was not expected to live past the age of 20.
 As she had hoped to leave a mark for her existence, Yukana chose a career in show business and eventually becoming a voice actress.
 One of her earliest roles as the title character of Azuki-chan left a big impression as she portrayed an elementary school character despite being a student herself at the time of the show's recording.